d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 $$\textrm{MSE} (\hat{\theta}_n, \theta) = E[(\hat{\theta}_n - \theta)^2].$$
 :eqlabel:`eq_mse_est`

 This allows us to quantify the average squared deviation from the true value.
 MSE is always non-negative.
 If you have read :numref:`sec_linear_regression`, you will recognize it as the most commonly used regression loss function.
-As a measure to evaluate an estimator, the closer its value to zero, the closer the estimator is close to the true parameter $\theta$.
+As a measure to evaluate an estimator, the closer its value is to zero, the closer the estimator is to the true parameter $\theta$.

 ### Statistical Bias